Waikiki (1980 film)

 Waikiki (also known as Waikiki Mission) is a 1980 American action crime drama television film that originally aired on ABC.
 Directed by Ron Satlof, it stars Dack Rambo, Steve Marachuk, Donna Mills, Tanya Roberts, Cal Bellini, and Darren McGavin and follows a pair of private detectives called on to investigate the bizarre serial murders of young women in Waikiki.
+The film combines elements of a crime thriller with the atmosphere of an exotic resort in the 1980s.
+Despite the serious nature of the plot, the film maintains a light and dynamic atmosphere thanks to the colorful characters and local landscapes.